cado-security/product-help/docs/cado-response/discovery-import/virtual-machine.md

 ---
 title: Oracle Cloud Virtual Machines
 hide_title: true
-sidebar_position: 1
+sidebar_position: 6
 ---

-# Oracle Cloud Virtual Machines
+# How to import Oracle Cloud Virtual Machines

 First, you need to take a clone of the instance boot volume.
 Note that this will affect the instance as it performs a shutdown task and will restart the instance on completion.